duplojs/utils/docs/en/v1/api/clean/primitives/index.md

 Secure data by avoiding the use of raw values.

-Unify types: when multiple NewTypes interact, their common point falls back to a simple primitive (number, string, etc.).
+Unify types: when several NewTypes interact, their common point falls back to a simple primitive (number, string, etc.).

 <MonacoTSEditor
   src="/examples/v1/api/clean/primitives/second.doc.ts"